googlemaps/java-fleetengine-auth/README.md

 Fleet Engine use JSON Web Tokens (JWTs) to both authenticate and authorize incoming requests.
 This process has several aspects to it and is non-trivial to set up.

-The Fleet Engine Auth Library provides a set of tools to simplify the setup process.
-The functionality is best thought of in two buckets, Fleet Engine Roles and JWT Signers.
+This Fleet Engine Auth Library provides a set of tools to simplify the setup process.

+This library provides the following benefits:

+* Simplifies the process of creating Fleet Engine Tokens.
+* Provides token signing mechanisms other than using credential files (such as impersonating a service account.)
+* Attaches signed tokens to outbound requests made from either a gRPC stub or GAPIC client.

 Sample scripts are provided in the sample directory.
 To learn more, see:
 [sample/README.md](sample/README.md).